 Associate in Applied Science Degree

-The Nursing program is fully accredited by the New Jersey Board of Nursing and the National League for Nursing Accrediting Commission.
+The Nursing program is fully accredited by the Accreditation Commission for Education in Nursing.
 Graduates of the program are granted an Associate in Applied Science degree and have attained the academic requirements to apply for the National Council Licensing Examination (NCLEX) and Registered Nurse Licensure.

 The program offers a balance of general education and nursing courses to prepare students for Registered Nurse positions.
 These graduates have a significant role in the delivery of nursing care in hospitals, nursing homes, community agencies, and other health care facilities.
 Within these facilities, graduates have opportunities to develop their potential and to provide competent nursing care through the application of nursing theory and concepts from the behavioral and natural sciences.